Summary: The Mammut Pulse Barryvox is a small,

 3.0 firmware update).

-Beginning with version 3.0, the Pulse can display either
+Search Modes: The Pulse can display either

 a "landing strip" or "cross fire" image